irinatu17/Art-of-Tea/README.md

 - For non-logged in users the links to **create an account** page to allow to register and view an order history.

 #### Profile page
+Profle feature is available only for **authenticated** users.
 - Profile page contains **Personal info** section(username and email displayed).
-Also it contains buttons **Change password** and **Manage emails** that takes a user to the corresponding pages (that's a part of Django allauth functionality with a custom UI styling in place).
+Also it contains 2 buttons **Change password** and **Manage emails**(changing the current or adding a new email) that takes a user to the corresponding pages (that's a part of Django allauth functionality with a customized templates).
-- **Shipping details** section allows to save the shipping information so for the next purchase the fields in the checkout form will be prefilled with this info.
+- **Shipping details** section allows to save the shipping information, so for the next purchase the fields in the checkout form will be prefilled with this info.
+User can update this information anytime.
 - **View order hostory** link will redirects a user to the Order History page.

 #### Order History
+Order history feature is available only for **authenticated** users.
 - If a user has not made any purchase, the paragraph will inform that the order history is empty with a link to the Product page.
 - If there are completed orders, the table with the following fields: **Order Number**, **Date**, **Items**, **Total** is in place.
 - Clicking the link on the Order number will redirects a user to the **checkout success** page with all the order information.
 The Toast info message will tell the user that it's a past confirmation for the order number.
 - **View My Profile** link will redirects a user to the Profile page.

+#### Admin product managment
+Admin managment feature is available only for **authenticated superuser**.
+Admin page allows an owner of the website to add new products/services by filling out one of the two forms - **Add New Product** and **Add New Service**.
+If the form is valid, the product/service is added to the database and the user is redirected to the new created product/service details page.
+The defensive design is implemented to restrict others than admin users to manually enter the url to get access to the page.
+User will be redirected to the home page with the toast error messages appeared.

-#### Create account
+#### Django-allauth features
+##### Sign Up
-The register page allows a user to create a new account.
-The user is asked to fill the fields "username", "password" and "confirm password".
-When adding a username, the code compares it against existing usernames to ensure that it is unique.
-The requirements to username and password are displayed as well.
+The sign up page allows a user to create a new account.
+The user is asked to fill the fields "email", "username", "password" and "password(again)".
+When adding a username, the code compares it against existing email to ensure that it is unique.
 If user's input does not meet requirements, flash messages will inform a user about the error.
-When the form is submitted successfully, a user is redirected to the home page and informed that account was created.
+When the form is submitted, a **verification email** is sent to the user's email to verify the email and finish registration process.
 There is also a link to the login page for existing users at the bottom of the form.
-#### Login
+##### Login
 The login page features the form with "username" and "password" fields, allowing registered users to log into their account.
-If the entered username and hashed password match the ones in the database, a user is redirected to the home page and informed that the log in was successful.
+If the login was successfull, a user is redirected to the home page and the toast success message appears informing that the log in was successful.
 Otherwise, flash messages will be displayed about incorrect user's input.
-There is also a link to the register page for new users at the bottom of the form.
+There is also a link to the sign up page for new users at the bottom of the form.
+As well as that, there's a link to the **forgot password** functionality, using which a user can reset their password.
+##### Forgot password
+A user can reset their password to be able to login by entering the email.
+Then the link for reseting password will be sent to the email provided.
+The user can create a new password and then login with a new password.
-#### Logout
+##### Logout
-Hitting "logout" button by the logged in users ends their session and redirects to the homepage.
+Hitting "logout" button renders logout page, asking to confirm if a user wants to logout.
+It will end their session and redirects to the homepage with a toast success message appeared .

-#### Admin product managment
-Product managment page allows admin of the website add new products/services filling out the corresponding form.
-Only admin(superuser) has an access to that feature.

 ### Features Left to Implement
-There are some features that I considered were of secondary importance and I have not implemented them yet due to time constraints, but would like to do so in future.
-All of these features are displayed in my original wireframes.
+There are some features that I considered were of secondary importance and I have not implemented them yet due to time constraints, but intend to do so in future when I will be able to dedicate more time to them.
+Most of these features are displayed in my [original wireframes](https://github.com/irinatu17/Art-of-Tea/tree/master/wireframes).
-#### Star based Reviews
+#### Star based  Rating and Reviews
-Users would be able to create, edit and delete their reviews, that would be displayd as a stars in the pruduct details and service details pages.
+Users would be able to create, edit and delete their reviews for products and services.
+Rating would be displayd as stars(0-5) in the pruduct details and service details pages.
+Also, in the landing page reviews section, the static reviews would be replaced with the real ones, displaying up to 5 random reviews from the database.
+#### User avatart
+This feature would allow users to assigne the standard randomly picked avatar or upload their own photos/avatart.
+Avatar would be displayed on the user Profile page and also near the reviews, if a user have some.
-#### Google and facebook login
+####  Social account login (Google and Facebook)
-Allows users to login using social networks accounts.
+This feature allows users to login using social networks accounts, Google and Facebook, that would enhance user experience and make the login process easier.
+#### Image galleries
+As can be viewed in the original wireframes, I initially planned to assigne up to 3 for products and 5 for services images.
+An attempt at this was made by creating **ImageGallery** Model in the Products app.
+However, this feature would require much more time to search for the sutable images, resize them and implement further functionality.
+So due to mentioned above time constraints the ImageGallery model was removed from the database,image and image_url fields were moved to the Product model.
+In the future, I would like to implement this feature and add more images to the products and services for enchancing User Experience.
 #### 404 and 500 error pages
-Customized 404 and 500 pages contain short information about the error and a button "Back Home".
-As well as that, they display navbar that allows users to come back easily to any page if they got lost.
+I would also like to implement custom 404 and 500 pages containing a paragraph about the error and a button "Back Home".
+This would improve and simplify the navigation back to the website in case the user is get lost and error occured.

+Other small features are also consider to be implemented in feature, such as **Back to Top button**, **Scroll down button** on the landing page, **Sorting products** by price/name.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>